|Dates / Deadlines:|

 Spring-only semester Humanities students receive 4 Dickinson course credits for successfully completing the Humanities course with the Dickinson Resident Director (worth 1 Dickinson College credit), as well as completion of UEA course work (normally three UEA courses- 60 UCUs).

 All students are expected to maintain a full course load at all times.

 To aid students in preparing for their study abroad experience in England, the descriptions below serve to provide a preliminary sense of the Humanities Program’s “core” courses.

-The most exciting independent research projects (such as those required for HUM 311) will require some fashion of on-going community engagement or use of site-specific resources.
 Only students holding a visa for the academic year study may hold paid positions and the visa may limit the number of hours per week for which the student is paid.
 In the past, many Dickinson students have had learning experiences of lasting value through volunteer work or internships.

 While UEA does not have a formal intern system, many positions (both paid and voluntary) can be found both on and off campus.
 If you are looking for an internship, a good place to start is at the Volunteer Office at UEA.